What Are Basis Points & How Do You Calculate Them?

 Rounded up, that’s $0.25 + $0.30, or $0.55 in processing costs for a $12 transaction, leaving you with $11.45.

 But what if that changed?
 Say your processor lowered your markup to 15 basis points (0.15% over interchange) but raised your per-transaction costs 10 cents to $0.30.
-Your new rate, with interchange, would be 1.95% + $0.40.
+Your new rate, including interchange fees, would be 1.95% + $0.40.
 How would that change what you pay?

-So in this example, even with a lower percentage, your savings are offset by just a $0.10 increase in your per-transaction costs.
-Beware of this issue — do the math instead of just assuming it will translate to bigger savings!
+In this example, your basis point savings are offset by the increase in your flat fee.
+Beware of this issue—do the math instead of just assuming it will translate to bigger savings!

 But that’s just one transaction.
 How does this play out on a larger scale?
 Let’s go back to our original example, but also look at what happens when you up the average transaction size, or decrease the markup percentage but increase the flat fee.